-Editing the data storage

-The memory is edited in the menu, Storage & configl Data storage.
-To open the Storage & config menu, press the <ENTER> key in the measured value display.
+Editing the data storage & config/ Data storage.
+To open the Storage & config menu, press the <ENTER\> key in the measured value display.

-Open the manual or automatic storage directly with the <RCL> or <RCL> key.
+Open the manual or automatic storage directly with the <RCL> or <RCL\> key.

 The settings are explained here using the manual data storage as an example.
 The same settings and functions are available for the automatic data storage and OUR/SOUR.